 The Cure is an isometric twin-stick shooter set in a cartoon city plagued by an airborne zombie virus.
 An infected scientist dashes across the city looking for parts to a cure, picking up various scraps and MacGyvering them into weapons and defensive gear.
-The scientist’s health ticks down when exposed to the infected air or by taking hits from zombies.
+The scientist’s health is a timer that ticks down when exposed to the infected air or by taken hits from zombies.

 The Cure is a PC game developed by a team of 18 over a 16 week period in Unity.
 It can be downloaded here for free on Itch.io.
 An Xbox controller is recommended for play.

 What I Did:

-- Designed a scaling, modular gun-crafting system for different playstyles and increasingly difficult levels
+- Designed a modular gun-crafting system for different playstyles and increasingly difficult levels

 - Designed enemy behavior, stats, and encounters

-- Scripted enemy behavior trees and encounter groups in C#
+- Scripted enemy behavior and encounter spawning in C#

 - Wrote art and design documentation that was referenced by all teams throughout development